 The Purpose of Revelation

 John wrote to churches facing persecution and the temptation to compromise to social, political, and religious pressures.
 The goal of Revelation is to encourage and exhort believers of all ages to persevere and trust God, knowing that his purposes are being fulfilled even in the midst of suffering and Satanic opposition.
-Tabb writes that,
+Brian Tabb writes that,

 Revelation’s symbolic visions challenge readers to resist worldly compromise, spiritual complacency and false teaching.
 They encourage embattled believers to persevere in faithful witness and hope in the present and future reign of God and the Lamb.
 The visions offer a divine perspective on what is true, valuable, and lasting.
 They expose the true nature of the world’s ungodly political, cultural, economic, and religious system destined for destruction, and they reorient believers’ world views and values around God’s eternal kingdom (All Things New, 8, emphasis original).